One day flowcytometryUK Meeting

 - 12:15Imaging Mass Cytometry, Richard Grenfell, Cancer Research UK

 - 13:45The Advantages of Fluorescent Cell Barcoding: multiplexing, rapid immunophenotyping and improved data quality, Tamara Lekishvili, IGC Group

-- 14:30Two-photon excitation, Andy Riddell, University of Cambridge
+- 14:30Improving a Flow Cytometry Sorter’s sensitivity in the CRISPR Age, Andy Riddell, University of Cambridge

 - 15:00Tea and Exhibition

-- 15:30The use of flow cytometry in sports anti-doping analysis, David Cowan, King's College London
+- 15:30Flowcytometry in anti-doping, David Cowan, King's College London

 - 16:46Closing remarks